kernel1337/ssj/README.md

 ## Limitations
-+ Wireless hacking tools that require a patched kernel, the one that is found in Kali Linux, will not work on SSJ.
-The simple reason for that is SSJ utilizes the Linux kernel of your host Linux distribution which isn't patched or modified to support packet injection.
++ Wireless hacking tools that require a patched kernel, the one that you'd find in Kali Linux, will not work on SSJ.
+The simple reason for this is the fact that SSJ utilizes the Linux kernel of your host Linux distribution which isn't patched or modified to support packet injection.
 + SSJ uses Docker's `--privileged` container capabilities and `--net=host` networking.
 It also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once SSJ's `xfce4-terminal` is exited.
-This might allow any application to access the X server or GUI in particular for the time SSJ is running which can be a security or a privacy concern for many.
+This might allow any application to access the X server or GUI of your host Linux distribution in particular for the time SSJ is running which can be a security or a privacy concern for many.
 + Audio ouput does not work as of now.

 ## And...
 This script was created out of curiosity.
 This might solve a lot of problems.
 This might create new ones as well.
-It comes with no commitments.
-You are solely responsible for anything you may wish to do with this script.
+It comes with no commitments whatsoever.
+You may do anything you wish to do with this script and are solely responsible for it.
 You can still feel free to file issues in case you experience any of them.
 Cheers!